TheDucky-2/DataLabX/README.md

 ### Installation Video:

-You can watch a 4-minute installation & getting-started video here:
+You can also watch the 4-minute **Installation & Getting-Started with DataLab** video on Youtube, using the link below:

 👉 https://youtu.be/RC4SzXxRSHk